Trump digs in on election lies, insults accuser during CNN town hall event

 During a contentious CNN town hall Wednesday night, former President Donald Trump dug in on his lies about the 2020 election, downplayed the violence on Jan.
 6, 2021, and repeatedly insulted the woman whom a civil jury this week found him liable of sexually abusing and defaming.

+Indeed, Trump on Wednesday repeatedly doubled down on his lies that the 2020 election had been "rigged," even though state and federal election officials, his own campaign and White House aides, and dozens of courts, including Republican judges, have said there is no evidence to support his claims.

-Trump also defended his delayed response on Jan.
-6, when a mob of his supporters violently stormed the Capitol in a bid to halt the certification of President Joe Biden's win.
-Trump — who pulled out a printout of his tweets from that day — instead lashed out at the Black police officer who shot and killed rioter Ashli Babbit, calling him a “thug."
-And he said he is inclined to pardon “a large portion” of Jan.
-6 defendants — more than 670 rioters have been convicted of crimes related to that day.
+He also displayed no remorse for what happened on Jan.
+6, when a mob of his supporters violently stormed the Capitol in a bid to halt the certification of Biden's win.
+He excused his delayed response that day — he was silent for more than three hours as the carnage unfolded — pulling out a printout of his tweeted timeline as a form of defense.

+Instead, he lashed out at the Black police officer who shot and killed rioter Ashli Babbitt, calling him a "thug," despite a Justice Department finding that the shooting was justified.
+And he said he is inclined to pardon "a large portion" of the rioters charged in the attack.
+More than 670 people have been convicted of crimes related to that day, including some found guilty of seditious conspiracy or assaulting police officers.

 “I don't feel he was in any danger," he said.
 In fact, Trump said, Pence was the one who “did something wrong.”

+He would not commit to accepting the results of the next election, either, saying he would do so only if he feels “it’s an honest election” — as he said before the 2020 election.

-The primetime forum — the first major television event of the 2024 presidential campaign and Trump's first interview appearance on CNN since before he was elected president in 2016 — had drawn suspicion from both sides of the political divide since it was announced.
+The primetime forum — the first major television event of the 2024 presidential campaign and Trump's first interview appearance on CNN since before he was elected president in 2016 — drew suspicion from both sides of the political divide as soon as it was announced.

-Democrats questioned whether a man who continues to spread lies about his 2020 election loss — lies that sparked the Capitol riot —- should be given a primetime platform.
+Democrats questioned whether a man who continues to spread lies about his 2020 election loss should be given the airtime.
 Conservatives wondered why Trump would appear on — and potentially give a ratings bump to — a network he has continually disparaged.

-But the stakes were raised considerably Tuesday after jurors in New York found Trump had sexually abused and defamed advice columnist E. Jean Carroll, though they rejected her claim that he raped her nearly three decades ago.
+The stakes were raised considerably Tuesday after jurors in New York found Trump had sexually abused and defamed advice columnist E. Jean Carroll nearly three decades ago, though they rejected her claim that he raped her.
 The jury awarded her $5 million in damages.

 Trump, at Wednesday's event, called the case “fake news” and insisted he didn't know Carroll, even as he attacked her in deeply personal terms.
 "She’s a wack job,” he said, drawing laughs from the crowd.

-Trump has generally not reacted well when pressed onstage about his behavior toward women, most notably during the first Republican presidential debate of 2015, when he sparred with then-Fox News host Megyn Kelly.
-He later said she had “blood coming out of her wherever” when she was questioning him.
+Trump has generally not reacted well when pressed onstage about his behavior toward women, most notably during the first Republican presidential debate of 2015, when he sparred with then-Fox News host Megyn Kelly and later accused her of having “blood coming out of her wherever."
 Carroll is one of more than a dozen women who have accused Trump of sexual assault or harassment over the years; Trump has denied the allegations.

-While the civil trial verdict carried no criminal penalties, it is just one of a myriad of legal issues facing Trump, who was indicted in New York in March over payments made to women to cover up their allegations of extramarital affairs with him.
+While the civil trial verdict carried no criminal penalties, it is just one of myriad legal issues facing Trump, who was indicted in New York in March over hush money payments made to women who alleged extramarital affairs with him.
 Trump is also facing investigations in Georgia and Washington over his alleged interference in the 2020 election and his handling of classified documents and potential obstruction of justice.

-A small group of anti-Trump protesters gathered Wednesday evening outside the site where the town hall was being held at Saint Anselm College in Manchester.
-Their signs included messages like “Nobody is above the law” and “Elections not insurrection.”
+The difficulties of interviewing Trump live on air became immediately apparent as the town hall began with questions about the 2020 election.
+As the evening wore on, Collins became more aggressive in trying to pin Trump down on specifics, trying half a dozen times to get him to say what he would do if a federal abortion ban were to reach his desk.

 As for the looming risk of an unprecedented government default, Trump sounded blasé.